 In 2005, the U.N.
 Security Council designated Jan.
 27 an international day of remembering the Holocaust’s millions of victims.
 View some of the events and memorials in our slide show above.

-Take an audio tour of Germany's first Nazi concentration camp, Sachsenhausen.
+- Take an audio tour of Germany’s first Nazi concentration camp, Sachsenhausen, and listen to a former Stasi prisoner describe his ordeal.